 The Bible is the Infallible, Inerrant, Word of God

 The congregation of Grass Valley takes the Word of God very seriously.
-Preaching is expository, with the teaching on topical and relevant current issues which touch the Church and her people.
+Preaching is expository, with occasional teaching on topical and relevant current issues which touch the Church and her people.
 The following sections are what we believe concerning the living and authoritative word of God.
-These summaries are modified from the 1561 Belgic Confession of Faith, which many faithful Christian churches ascribe to today and have centuries, they are modified only to reflect some more modern language.
+These summaries are modified from the 1561 Belgic Confession of Faith, which many faithful Christian churches have ascribe for hundreds of years, they are modified only to reflect some more modern language and in include scripture references.
 The Scripture quotes are from the King James Version, however if you mouse over the scriptures the New King Jame version will appear.
 We want to first begin with these words from Hebrew Chapter 4, they reflect the importance of Christ as the living Word of God, as well as the essential nature and necessary respect, honor and adherence to the Bible as Holy, infallible, inerrant and the only rule of life and faith as given to us by God himself through the inspiration of the Holy Spirit.

 “For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
 Neither is there any creature that is not manifest in his sight: but all things are naked and opened unto the eyes of him with whom we have to do.
 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.”
 (Hebrews 4:12–15)